jhumelsine/jhumelsine.github.io/_posts/2024-02-01-proxy-design-pattern.md

 * The client developer may not read that documentation.
 * The client developer may read it, but not fully understand it or correctly implement it.
 * Even if the client developer implements it correctly, it probably adds infrastructure details to the client code that obfuscates its true intent.
-* Should those administrative needs may change in future release, who’s going to update the existing client code that’s becomes out of date when these needs change?
+* Should those administrative needs change in a future release, who’s going to update the existing client code that’s becomes out of date when these needs change?

 If the developer knows enough to describe administrative care in the documentation, then the developer may know enough to provide an implementation solution as well.